Is HubSpot right for you? Are you using it to its full potential?

 The whole point of having content at the pre-awareness stage is to raise awareness and gain awareness.
-Think about news stories, comments in media, blogs on prolific websites, conferences, trade shows, paid social advertising, PR – all of these methods are great for getting your business out there.
+Think about news stories, comments in media, blogs on prolific websites, conferences, trade shows, paid social advertising, and PR – all of these methods are great for getting your business out there.

 You’ll no doubt be familiar with this stage if you’ve created B2B content marketing strategies before.
 At the awareness stage, your prospects understand their problem/challenge and might be looking to find more information about it.

 EXAMPLE: Think about that feeling you get when you start to feel sick.
-At this point you aren’t deciding what doctor to go to (you’re just starting to feel unwell), you’re thinking about medication you can take and need some suggestions.
+At this point you aren’t deciding what doctor to go to (you’re just starting to feel unwell), you’re thinking about the medication you can take and need some suggestions.

 EXAMPLE: Let’s use the example of feeling sick once again.
 At this stage, you’re doing research to understand what ailment you have, having done some self-treatment, and reading every bit of content you can to educate yourself.

-Remember: there’s a lot of ‘educational’ content online – some of it good, some of it bad and a lot of it entirely out of date.
+Remember: there’s a lot of ‘educational’ content online – some of it good, some of it bad, and a lot of it entirely out of date.
 As mentioned earlier, think about what makes content unique.
 You need to cut through the clutter and to do so you need to provide something valuable to the reader.
 In exchange, they’ll continue to frequent your website and read your content.

 Now that your prospects have educated themselves on the options available, they’ll start to look at potential suppliers and evaluate options.
 They’re no longer thinking about alternatives to solve their problem but looking at possible solutions (which could include those your company provides).

-So, at this stage you need to produce content that helps prospects (and website visitors) to understand your product/service.
+So, at this stage, you need to produce content that helps prospects (and website visitors) to understand your product/service.
 The goal is to get them to choose your product and/or service, as well as how you are significantly better than the competition.

 EXAMPLE: Sticking with the ‘being sick’ example, it’s at this point that you would try to find a doctor and see if they are available to see you.

-As for content assets to use at this stage – eBooks, market research reports, comparisons, case studies and product sheets will help to demonstrate your knowledge and position your product.
+As for content assets to use at this stage – eBooks, market research reports, comparisons, case studies, and product sheets will help to demonstrate your knowledge and position your product.

 At this point, your prospects have a shortlist of options and are sifting through a variety of solutions.
 To catch their attention, your website and content need to stand out.

 Our advice?
-Make sure your website has loads of high-quality content tailored to your personas and has calls-to-action to allow website visitors to engage in different ways.
+Make sure your website has loads of high-quality content tailored to your personas and has calls to action to allow website visitors to engage in different ways.

 EXAMPLE: You’ve finally got a shortlist of doctors and your symptoms have worsened, you’re now evaluating each individual doctor to see who can best suit your needs.

-Now your prospects have a shortlist of options but they need to get buy-in from other stakeholders or decision makers.
+Now your prospects have a shortlist of options but they need to get buy-in from other stakeholders or decision-makers.